 Responsible learning Environmental Protection Agency requirements and insuring that the City of Greenfield is meeting those requirements.

-Working knowledge of ArcGIS, Auto Cad, and Microsoft Office computer applications or ability to acquire aforementioned skills within 90 days of hire.
+Working knowledge of ArcGIS, , and Microsoft Office computer applications or ability to acquire aforementioned skills within 90 days of hire.

 Knowledge of Standard English grammar, spelling, and pronunciation, and ability to understand and prepare complex reports, plans, maps, applications, charts, and graphs.